Evelyn Waugh: Teaching and writing

 Waugh began at Heatherley's in late September 1924, but became bored with the routine and quickly abandoned his course.
 He spent weeks partying in London and Oxford before the overriding need for money led him to apply through an agency for a teaching job.
 Almost at once, he secured a post at Arnold House, a boys' preparatory school in North Wales, beginning in January 1925, and staying at Plas Dulas nearby.
 He took with him the notes for his novel, The Temple at Thatch, intending to work on it in his spare time.
 Despite the gloomy ambience of the school, Waugh did his best to fulfil the requirements of his position, but a brief return to London and Oxford during the Easter holiday only exacerbated his sense of isolation.

 In the summer of 1925, Waugh's outlook briefly improved, with the prospect of a job in Pisa, Italy, as secretary to the Scottish writer C. K. Scott Moncrieff, who was engaged on the English translations of Marcel Proust's works.
 Believing that the job was his, Waugh resigned his position at Arnold House.
 He had meantime sent the early chapters of his novel to Acton for assessment and criticism.
 Acton's reply was so coolly dismissive that Waugh immediately burnt his manuscript; shortly afterwards, before he left North Wales, he learned that the Moncrieff job had fallen through.
 The twin blows were sufficient for him to consider suicide.
 He records that he went down to a nearby beach and, leaving a note with his clothes, walked out to sea.
-An attack by jellyfish changed his mind, and he returned quickly to the shore.
+A painful sting from a jellyfish apparently changed his mind, and he then returned quickly to the shore.

 During the following two years Waugh taught at schools in Aston Clinton in Buckinghamshire (from which he was dismissed for the attempted drunken seduction of a school matron) and Notting Hill in London.
 He considered alternative careers in printing or cabinet-making, and attended evening classes in carpentry at Holborn Polytechnic while continuing to write.
 A short story, "The Balance", written in an experimental modernist style, became his first commercially published fiction, when it was included by Chapman and Hall in a 1926 anthology, Georgian Stories.
 An extended essay on the Pre-Raphaelite Brotherhood was printed privately by Alastair Graham, using by agreement the press of the Shakespeare Head Press in Stratford-upon-Avon, where he was undergoing training as a printer.
 This led to a contract from the publishers Duckworths for a full-length biography of Dante Gabriel Rossetti, which Waugh wrote during 1927.
 He also began working on a comic novel; after several temporary working titles this became Decline and Fall.
 Having given up teaching, he had no regular employment except for a short, unsuccessful stint as a reporter on the Daily Express in April–May 1927.
 That year he met (possibly through his brother Alec) and fell in love with Evelyn Gardner, the daughter of Lord and Lady Burghclere.